subvisual/subvisual.com/src/posts/2020-08-21-unsucking-your-project-onboarding/index.md

 #### Setting up the database

-Finally, well all is said and done, just run with the database:
+Finally, when all is said and done, just run with the database:

 ```shell
 MIX_ENV=$env mix deps.get